 There is already a well-developed theory of asymptotic inference for many important aspects of quantile regression.
 Rank-based inference based on the approach of Gutenbrunner, Jurečková, Koenker, and Portnoy (1993) appears particularly attractive for a wide variety of quantile regression inference problems including the construction of confidence intervals for individual quantile regression parameter estimates.
 There has also been considerable attention devoted to various resampling strategies.
 See e.g. Hahn (1995), Horowitz (1998), Bilias, Chen, and Ying (1999), He and Hu (1999).
 In Koenker and Machado (1999) some initial steps have been taken toward a theory of inference based on the entire quantile regression process.
-These steps have clarified the close tie to classical Kolmogorov-Smirnov goodness of fit results, and related literature on Bessel processes initiated by Kiefer (1959).
+These steps have clarified the close tie to classical Kolmogorov-Smirnov goodness of fit results, and related literature p-sample goodness-of-fit tests based on Bessel processes initiated by Kiefer (1959).

 This paper describes some further steps in this direction.
-These new steps depend crucially on an ingenious suggestion by Khmaladze (1981) for dealing with tests of composite null hypotheses based on the empirical distribution function.
-Khmaladze's results have been slow to percolate into statistics generally, but the approach has recently played an important role in work on regression diagnostics by Stute, Thies, and Zhu (1998) and Koul and Stute (1999).
-In econometrics, Bai (1998) seems to have been the first to recognize the potential importance of these methods.
+These new steps depend crucially on an ingenious suggestion by Khmaladze (1981) for dealing with tests of composite null hypotheses based on empirical processes.
+Khmaladze's results were rather slow to percolate into statistics generally, but the approach has recently played an important role in work on specification tests of the form of the regression function by Stute, Thies, and Zhu (1998) and Koul and Stute (1999).
+In econometrics, Bai (1998) was apparently the first to recognize the potential importance of these methods, considering tests of model specification based on the empirical process in parametric time series models.